Neckera: Gametophyte

 The secondary stem and branch leaves range from erect to spreading.
 The leaf like structures may be secund (on one side only), ovate (oval shaped), obovate (narrower edge at the base), oblong (elongated), oblong-ligulate (long and strap-shaped), or oblong-lanceolate (long and lance shaped).
 They may be asymmetric or flat or strongly undulate (wavy edged).
 The margins are entire to serrate with recurved teeth.
 The apex is obtuse to acuminate and the costa (midrib) double and short, or sometimes single or absent.
 The basal laminal cells are linear to rectangular.
 The walls may or may not be pitted.

-Sporophye
+Sporophyte

 The seta range from 0.1-1.2 cm in length.
 The capsules are cylindric, oblong, or globose.
 The exostome teeth are lanceolate and smooth to densely papillose.
 They somewhat cross striate basally.
 The endostome basal membrane is low to high.
 The segments are smooth to densely papillose.
 The surrounding perichaetial inner leaves (modified leaves surrounding the sex organs or later the seta) are oblong, oblong-lanceolate, or ovate-subulate.